bneb/etherply/apps/docs/docs/roadmap.md

 ---

 ## Q4 2026: Operation Stripe (The "Developer Experience" Push)
-**Goal:** Best-in-class Developer Experience.
-Win on DX, not features.
+**Goal:** Best-in-class Developer Experience & Trust.
+Win on "It Just Works."
 **Success Metric:** 50 production apps using EtherPly.
 10 paying customers on Startup tier.
-**Philosophy:** Stripe didn't beat PayPal with better technology—they beat them with 7 lines of code, world-class docs, and obsessive developer empathy.
+**Philosophy:** We are not just building a library; we are building a *database*.
+Developers trust Postgres with their data; they must trust EtherPly with their real-time state.

 > :::important
 > This phase directly addresses the Commercial Due Diligence feedback: "No JS SDK = no market" and "Get 3 paying customers."